z3r0c10wn/wazuh-documentation/source/user-manual/reference/ossec-conf/analysis.rst

 min_size_for_str
 ^^^^^^^^^^^^^^^^

 FTS minimum string size.
-This is the string size that is compared from a FTS event with previous FTS events.
+This is the number of characters that are compared from a current FTS event with previous FTS events.
-If the event matches with at least 3 FTS events in the list, this event is ignored.
+If the event matches in this way with at least 3 FTS events in the list, this event is ignored.

 +--------------------+------------------------------------+
 | **Default value**  | 14                                 |